CarlosSanabriaM/web_backend/web_backend/docs/source/execution-and-deployment.rst

     deactivate
     # (<env-name>) should disappear form the beginning of the prompt

-.. warning:: The paths to some directories/files must be specified in the *-conf.ini file.
+.. warning:: The paths to some directories/files must be specified in the x-conf.ini file.
    This files are explained in the :ref:`required-directories-files` section.

 .. warning:: The development server (the one launched with flask run) is provided for convenience,